Insights from the Design Space Exploration of Flow-Guided Nanoscale Localization: Evaluation Results

 Figures~\ref{fig:granularity} and~\ref{fig:threshold} depict the effects of the event sampling frequency and detection distance threshold on the performance of the solutions, respectively.
-As visible from the figures, the variations in these parameters have only slight effects on the considered metrics.
+As visible, these parameters' variations only slightly affect the considered metrics.
 The sampling granularity only affects the rate at which the events can be detected.
-As such, it is expected that, the more frequent the sampling, the higher is the convergence rate toward the region detection accuracy achievable by the models.
-In addition, the energy consumed in sampling is small compared to the nanodevices' overall energy.
-In other words, even the fastest sampling of 10 samples/sec is insufficient to deplete the energy of the nanodevices, hence the reliability of producing estimates is not significantly affected by the granularity.
-In more general terms, the selection of sampling frequency should be considered in relation to the blood speeds and available energy at the nanonode level.
+As such, it is expected that the more frequent the sampling, the higher the convergence rate toward the region detection accuracy achievable by the models.
+In addition, the energy consumed in sampling is small compared to the overall energy of the nanodevices.
+In other words, even the fastest sampling of 10 samples/sec is insufficient to deplete the energy of the nanodevices; hence, the granularity does not significantly affect the reliability of producing estimates.
+More generally, the selection of sampling frequency should be considered in relation to the blood speeds and available energy at the nanonode level.
 For the considered regions in which the blood speeds are 1~cm/sec and with the event detection threshold of 1~cm, there is no need for increasing the sampling frequency beyond 1 sample/sec, as this will solely result in increased energy consumption.

-As visible in Figure~\ref{fig:threshold}, an increase in the distance threshold for event detection has a negative effect on the point accuracy.
-This is because an increased detection distance results in detecting events that are farther away from the nanodevices.
-For certain regions, such as the ones in the torso, this increase is sufficient to detect events in regions through which a nanodevice did not pass, eventually resulting in some estimates featuring large errors.
-Thus, the distribution of localization errors depicted in each point accuracy box-plot gets visibly larger when the threshold is increased beyond 1~cm.
+As visible in Figure~\ref{fig:threshold}, an increase in the distance threshold for event detection harms the point accuracy.
+When the detection distance is increased, events that are further away from the nanodevices are also detected.
+This has a direct impact on the accuracy of event detection.
+For certain regions, such as the ones in the torso, this increase is sufficient to detect events in regions where a nanodevice did not pass, eventually resulting in some estimates featuring significant errors.
+Thus, the distribution of errors depicted in each point accuracy box-plot gets visibly larger when the threshold is increased beyond 1~cm.